SOULWALK IN SOBRIETY

 When you are in a hypnotic state, your conscious mind has been purposefully overloaded, allowing the hypnotherapist to work directly with your subconscious mind.
 The subconscious mind holds 'programming', much like a computer.
 You can know in your conscious mind that you want to make a change and be determined to make that change.
 However, if your computer is programmed to continue doing, feeling, being, and thinking as it always has, it will be nearly impossible to make lasting changes unless you change the programming.
 That's precisely what hypnotherapy accomplishes.

 Can someone control my actions while in a state of hypnosis?

 No. Hypnosis is a way of giving you more control, not less.
 You cannot be hypnotized unwillingly, and you cannot be prompted to do something that is outside of your moral code or say or reveal anything you do not want to.
 While in a state of hypnosis, one is mentally ALERT, physically RELAXED, and emotionally CALM.
-The subject consciously experiences one’s body enter a ‘sleep state,’ feeling relaxed, calm and at ease.
-Indications of a hypnotic state include tingling of the hands and / or feet while one’s breathing becomes rhythmic while one’s senses are heightened.
+The subject consciously experiences one’s body entering a ‘sleep state,’ feeling relaxed, calm, and at ease.
+Indications of a hypnotic state include tingling of the hands and/or feet while one’s breathing becomes rhythmic while one’s senses are heightened.
 You can come up from a hypnotic state any time you want.
 You can no more get stuck in hypnosis than you can get stuck awake or stuck asleep.